Last updated: May 31st, 2023

 Unlike single-wall tents, double-walled tents usually have a mesh interior tent and a heavy-duty rain fly that fits over the entire tent.

-The mesh interior allows for ventilation and prevents condensation, while the full-coverage outer protects you from the elements.
+The mesh interior allows for ventilation and prevents condensation, while the full-coverage rain fly outer protects you from the elements.

 These two layers create insulation, so these tents are best for extreme weather conditions.

-Some double-walled tents also have extra features, such as a vestibule for gear storage or a snow-skirt for protection from the elements.
+Some insulated tents for winter camping have extra features, such as vestibules for gear storage or snow skirts for protection from the elements.

 Standard 4-Season Tents